aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 ```

 Each cookie is scoped with a set of domains; this captures the fact
-that a cookie can apply to "*.mit.edu", which would include all
+that a cookie can apply to `*.mit.edu`, which would include all
-domains with the suffix "mit.edu".
+domains with the suffix `mit.edu`.

 Finally, we can put this all together to construct a model of HTTP
 requests: